CS222-UIUC/fa25-team011/README.md

 SPOTIFY_CLIENT_ID=your_spotify_client_id
 SPOTIFY_CLIENT_SECRET=your_spotify_client_secret

-# OpenAI (used by Spotify analysis route)
-OPENAI_API_KEY=your_openai_api_key

 # Hugging Face (used by /api/extract-tags)
 HF_TOKEN=your_huggingface_token

+# Groq (used by /api/generate-recommendations)
+GROK_KEY=your_groq_api_key
+GROK_MODEL=llama-3.1-8b-instant
 ```

 ## API Overview
 - `POST /api/extract-tags` – Accepts form-data `image` file.
 Uses Hugging Face models to return detected objects, colors, and mood for the image.
-- `GET /api/spotify/analyze` – Requires Spotify-authenticated session.
-Fetches top artists and recent plays, then calls OpenAI to produce song recommendations informed by image features.
+- `POST /api/generate-recommendations` – Requires a Spotify-authenticated session.
+Blends extracted image objects, recently played tracks, and top artists, then calls Groq to return a mood line plus 10 song picks.
 - `GET /api/spotify/recently-played` / `GET /api/spotify/top-artists` – Proxy routes to Spotify Web API for the signed-in user.

 ## Notes
 - HEIC uploads rely on browser support for `createImageBitmap` (Safari).
 Non-supporting browsers will show a friendly error after attempting conversion.
-- The chat panel currently uses placeholder song data until wired to backend recommendations; it still displays the latest suggested track with album art and optional preview audio.
+- Groq requests require a valid `GROK_KEY`; check server logs for 401 responses when the Spotify session is missing.
-- Ensure the `HF_TOKEN` is valid; the vision and LLM endpoints use the Hugging Face router domain (`hf-inference`).
+- Hugging Face endpoints use the router domain (`hf-inference`) and may return partial data while models warm up.